1.5.2 International Agreements & Conventions

 Australia & New Zealand agreement

 The Australian and New Zealand governments entered into an agreement to facilitate the collection of liabilities under administrative assessments of child support from 1 July 2000.
-Under the agreement, the Registrar and the New Zealand Inland Revenue Child Support can each collect child support liabilities assessed by the other authority.
+Under the Agreement between the Government of Australia and the Government of New Zealand on Child and Spousal Maintenance, the Registrar and New Zealand Inland Revenue Child Support can each collect child support liabilities assessed by the other authority.

 Like the New Zealand agreement, the Hague Convention provides for the recognition of administrative assessments (rather than just court orders or court registered agreements).
-The convention provides for the relatively simple and speedy enforcement of existing Australian liabilities by overseas courts and administrative authorities.
-However, a contracting state will only recognise a decision of an administrative authority such as the Registrar if the laws of that state support that recognition.
+The Hague Convention provides for the relatively simple and speedy enforcement of existing Australian liabilities by overseas courts and administrative authorities.
+However, a Contracting State will only recognise a decision of an administrative authority such as the Registrar if the laws of that State support that recognition.

 Agreement between Australia & the United States of America